 Weary sigh from my friend.
 “Since you’ve done both inspections, can’t YOU do that right now, so I don’t have to call again?” my colleague asked.

 “Nope, that’s another department.”
 Guess who shows up again, twice?
 Bureaucrassy.

-I happened across the albino guy at the Immigration & Naturalization office in Baltimore, several years ago.
-My housemate needed to file an INS change-of-address form which for some reason couldn’t be mailed or faxed–we had to make the hour-long drive to Baltimore to pick it up.
-Parking was scarce, so I volunteered to “run up and get it.”
+I happened across the albino guy several years ago at the Immigration & Naturalization office in Baltimore.
+My housemate needed to file an INS change-of-address form which they said couldn’t be mailed or faxed.
+We had to make the hour-long drive to Baltimore to pick it up, and then couldn’t find parking, so I volunteered to “run in and get it.”

 Famous last words.
-What I ran into was straight out of an Ionesco play.
+My INS encounter was straight out of an Ionesco play.
 Or maybe from the movie, Brazil.